letiziagranata/letiziagranata/README.md

 ###

-<p align="left">My goal is to simplify people's life and to help them in the challenges they face everyday!<br><br>I have a degree in Linguistic and Cultural Mediation, experience from the Erasmus program, and training from the Apple Developer Academy.
-These experiences have equipped me with strong communication, teamwork skills, and the ability to thrive in diverse cultural settings.
-My theatre background has further honed my public speaking and advocacy skills.
-By combining a humanistic background with proficient IT competencies, I bring a unique blend of skills that are relevant and impactful in today's professional landscape.</p>
+<p align="left">My goal is to simplify people's life and to help them in the challenges they face everyday!<br><br>iOS Developer with a background in Linguistic and Cultural Mediation, able to quickly adapt to new technologies and development methodologies.
+I learned Swift and iOS development in just over a year and a half, developing several applications, managing several projects, and working in international teams.
+Thanks to my experience at the Apple Developer Academy and the Pier Program, I gained expertise in SwiftUI and Agile/Scrum methodologies, as well as strong p By combining a humanistic background with proficient IT competencies, I bring a unique blend of skills that are relevant and impactful in today's professional landscape.</p>

 ###